DionysiosDimitreas/Isoforms/README.md

 ```

 Now, run the script by providing three arguments:
-1. Your input FASTA directory
+i.
+Your input FASTA directory
-2. The path to your `Pfam-A.hmm` database
+ii.
+The path to your `Pfam-A.hmm` database
-3. A directory name for the results
+iii.
+A directory name for the results

 Example:
 ```bash